RESPPONSE: Rapid Evidence Study of a Provincial Population Based COhort for GeNder and SEx

 - Will my participation in the COVID-19 RESPPONSE Project require any follow-up?

-You will be given the option to participate in the longitudinal component of the COVID-19 RESPPONSE project.
-We plan to send out additional surveys and collection kits to a group of individuals who were found to have evidence of a COVID-19 infection, and a small group of individuals who did not have COVID-19.
-This follow-up would happen at 3 months, 6 months, 9 months, and 12 months.
-Your participation in any component of this study is completely voluntary and you may withdraw at any time by contacting firstname.lastname@example.org.
+You may be given the option to participate in the longitudinal component of the COVID-19 RESPPONSE project.
+We may send out additional surveys and collection kits to a group of individuals who were found to have evidence of a COVID-19 infection, and a small group of individuals who did not have COVID-19.
+Your participation in any component of this study is completely voluntary and you may withdraw at any time by contacting email@example.com.

 - I consented to complete additional surveys in the future (longitudinal component of the study) but I never received any.
 Why?